varun-doshi/gas-lookup/README.md

 [![github](https://img.shields.io/badge/github-181717?style=for-the-badge&logo=github&logoColor=white)](https://github.com/varun-doshi/gas-lookup)
 [![twitter](https://img.shields.io/badge/twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white)](https://twitter.com/Varunx10)

+### NOTE:
+This repo has not been updated and is not in sync with the current published package.
+This repository will be updated soon

 ##

 A CLI tool to calculate the total amount of Ether spent on gas on transacting on the Ethereum blockchain withing a given date frame.